a11yproject/a11yproject.com/_posts/2013-01-14-getting-started-with-voiceover.md

 ---
 layout: post
-title: "Getting Started with OS X VoiceOver"
+title: "Getting started with OS X VoiceOver"
 author: mat_marquis
 description: "How-to guide to the basics of navigating a webpage using Apple’s VoiceOver screen reader, included in OS X."
 categories: